+6 Save the session document file with this required name: ASM.rd3x ibmCurrentTerminal.GetDASOPassTicket("APPID")

-- 6. To ensure the session VBA Project component has the required name, save the session document file with the required name: ASM.rd3x. - 7.
-In the VBA Editor, open the ASM Project > Modules.
-Open the Recorded module.
+The session must be named ${\tt ASM.rd3x}$ to ensure the session VBA Project component has the required name.

+- 7 In the VBA Editor, open the ASM Project > Modules.
+Open the Recorded module. - 8 Edit the macro code to use PassTickets: - 8a Add this line after the variable declarations:

+where "APPID" is replaced with the host application ID (noted in step 1).

+8b Replace your user name with the DASOUserID retrieved by the GetDASOPassTicket function:

+ibmCurrentScreen.SendKeys(ibmCurrentTerminal.DASOUserID)

-- 8. Edit the macro code to use PassTickets: - Add this line after the variable declarations: - ibmCurrentTerminal.GetDASOPassTicket("APPID") where APPID is replaced with the host application ID (noted in step 1). - Replace your user name with the DASOUserID retrieved by the GetDASOPassTicket function: - ibmCurrentScreen.SendKeys(ibmCurrentTerminal.DASOUserID) sending your DASOUserID instead of your user name. - Comment out or delete the line that uses the PasswordBox function to prompt the user for the password.
+As a result, your DASOUserID will be sent instead of your user name.

+8c Comment out or delete the line that uses the PasswordBox function to prompt the user for the password.

 '''

 hiddenTextEntry = ibmCurrentTerminal.Macro.PasswordBox("", "")

 If (hiddenTextEntry = "") Then

-Err.Raise 5002, "Hidden TextEntry", "No Value Provided.", "VBAHelp.chm", "5002"
+Err.Raise 5002, "Hidden TextEntry", "No Value Provided.",

+"VBAHelp.chm", "5002"

 End If

-ibmCurrentScreen.SendKeys(hiddenTextEntry)

 '''